stanescu1892/My-React-FitnessPal/README.md

 5.Open a web browser and navigate to "http://localhost:3000" to access the web app.

-6.Technologies used in this project:
+Technologies used in this project:

-Technologies used:
 React Js: a popular JavaScript library for building user interfaces.
 Redux: a state management tool for managing complex application state.
 Bootstrap: a popular CSS framework for creating responsive web designs.